MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-251-Land-Uses/subpart-B-Special-Uses/section-251.54.md

 (c) *Rights of proponents.* A proposal to obtain a special use authorization does not grant any right or privilege to use National Forest System lands.
 Rights or privileges to occupy and use National Forest System lands under this subpart are conveyed only through issuance of a special use authorization.

-(d) *Proposal content* - (1) *Proponent identification.* Any proponent for a special use authorization must provide the proponent's name and mailing address, and, if the proponent is not an individual, the name and address of the proponent's agent who is authorized to receive notice of actions pertaining to the proposal.
+(d) *Proposal content*—(1) *Proponent identification.* Any proponent for a special use authorization must provide the proponent's name and mailing address, and, if the proponent is not an individual, the name and address of the proponent's agent who is authorized to receive notice of actions pertaining to the proposal.

-(2) *Required information* - (i) *Noncommercial group uses.* Paragraphs (d)(3) through (d)(5) of this section do not apply to proposals for noncommercial group uses.
+(2) *Required information*—(i) *Noncommercial group uses.* Paragraphs (d)(3) through (d)(5) of this section do not apply to proposals for noncommercial group uses.
 A proponent for noncommercial group uses shall provide the following:

 (A) A description of the proposed activity;